APPLICATION DEADLINE EXTENDED! NEW DUE DATE: MONDAY, OCTOBER 20th, 5pm

 Please be sure to check the appropriate box on your application if you are eligible to receive an NIH Training Grant slot (meaning you are a US citizen or permanent resident/green card holder).

-Fred Hutchinson Cancer Research Center is an Equal Opportunity Employer.
+Fred Hutch is an Equal Opportunity Employer.
 Underrepresented minorities and economically disadvantaged individuals are strongly encouraged to apply.

-We are currently accepting applications for the NIH training grant (due date October 10, 2014, 5pm).
+We are currently accepting applications for the NIH training grant (NEW DUE DATE: OCTOBER 20th, 5pm).
+Both predoctoral and postdoctoral positions are available.

 Anticipated start date for fellowships: December 1st, 2014